-As I have been considering this and other such events over the days leading up to Valentine’s day, I have been struggling once again with loneliness and finding my contentment without being in a relationship.
+As I have been considering this and other such events over the days leading up to Valentine's day, I have been struggling once again with loneliness and finding my contentment without being in a relationship.
 This day always does this to me.
 I have yet even to be dating, let alone in a relationship with, someone on this day.
-The “holiday” itself means nothing to me per se, it’s just that with “love” being thrown in our faces by so many commercial interests, I can’t avoid it.
+The "holiday" itself means nothing to me per se, it is just that with "love" being thrown in our faces by so many commercial interests, I cannot avoid it.
 Thus, I decided to write about it.

 Here are two poems in which I merge the details from several of these experiences into a single musing in which I address these women regarding broken trust and my pain.
-In writing them, I placed myself back into the emotion of these experiences, speaking in the present tense relative to that time.
-The first, A Farewell to Love, is set shortly after the breakup; the second, Revisited, is set several months after fact.
+In writing these, I placed myself back into the emotion of these experiences, speaking in the present tense relative to that time.
+The first, A Farewell to Love, is set shortly after the breakup; the second, Revisited, is set several months after that.

 I hope that those of you who have experienced this pain yourselves will, if you have not done so already, consider opening your heart to forgiving, accepting, being grateful for and loving them in spite of your loss and pain, helping you in the healing process.